 You might belong to a church group, book club, sports team or another hobby or club.
 Are you the leader?
 If not, determine if they need one.
 The best way to bolster leadership skills is by leading.

 If you have an interest in a particular hobby or sport and your community doesn’t have one, start your own.
 Planning, initiating and managing a new group that has short- and long-term goals will not only teach you valuable leadership experience but also, enrich your life and develop a hobby.

 Study leadership styles you admire.

-When you see leaders you admire whether they are at your job or in your community, take note of the specific qualities they have that make them a great leader.
-Focus on ways you can develop those qualities and apply them in your work.
-It might also be helpful to set specific goals toward developing one practice at a time.
+When you see leaders you admire in your industry, make note of the specific qualities they have that make them great leaders.
+Focus on ways you can develop those qualities and apply them to your work.
+It might also be helpful to set specific goals for developing one practice at a time.

 The best way to learn is by studying under those you admire most.
 If possible, ask a leader you respect to mentor you on a weekly or monthly basis.
 They can help you set goals toward becoming a better leader by developing skills and using them.

 How to highlight leadership skills when applying for jobs